-Lightwave Logic, Inc. is a development stage company moving toward commercialization of next generation electro-optic photonic devices made on its P^2 ICTM technology platform which we have detailed as: 1) Polymer StackTM, 2) Polymer PlusTM, and Polymer SlotTM.
+Lightwave Logic, Inc. is a development stage company moving toward commercialization of next generation electro-optic photonic devices made on its P^2IC^{TM} technology platform which we have detailed as: 1) Polymer StackTM, 2) Polymer PlusTM, and 3) Polymer SlotTM.
 Our unique polymer technology platform uses in-house proprietary high-activity and high-stability organic polymers.
 Electro-optical devices called modulators convert data from electric signals into optical signals for multiple applications.

 Our differentiation at the modulator device level is in higher speed, lower power consumption, simplicity of manufacturing, small footprint (size), and reliability.
-We have demonstrated higher speed and lower power consumption in packaged devices, and during 2022, we continue to make advances in techniques to translate material properties to efficient, reliable modulator devices.
+We have demonstrated higher speed and lower power consumption in packaged devices, and during 2022 and 2023, we continued to make advances in techniques to translate material properties to efficient, reliable modulator devices with commercial foundries.
 We are currently focused on testing and demonstrating the simplicity of manufacturability and reliability of our devices, including in conjunction with the silicon photonics manufacturing ecosystem.
-In 2022 we discussed the addition of a number of silicon-based foundry partners to help scale in volume our polymer modulator devices.
-Silicon-based foundries are large semiconductor fabrication plants developed for the electronics.
-IC business, that are now engaging with silicon photonics to increase their wafer throughput.
-Partnering with silicon-based foundries not only demonstrates that our polymer technology can be transferred into standard production lines using standard equipment, and also allows us to efficiently utilize our capital.
+In 2022 we discussed the addition of several silicon-based foundry partners to help scale in volume our polymer modulator devices and we started to receive working modulator chips from the foundries.
+We have advanced our interactions with our foundries and we continue to receive working modulator chips for prototyping.
+Silicon-based foundries are large semiconductor fabrication plants developed for the electronics IC business, that are now engaging with silicon photonics to increase their wafer throughput.
+Partnering with silicon-based foundries not only demonstrates that our polymer technology can be transferred into standard production lines using standard equipment, it also allows us to efficiently utilize our capital.
+The foundry partnerships will allow us to scale our high-performance polymer optical engines quickly and efficiently.

-Our extremely strong and broad patent portfolio allows us to optimize our business model in three areas: 1) Traditional focus on product development, 2) Patent licensing, 3) Technology transfer to foundries.
+Our extremely strong and broad patent portfolio allows us to optimize our business model in three areas: 1) Traditional focus on product development, 2) Patent licensing and 3) Technology transfer to foundries.
+We are continually looking to strengthen our patent portfolio both by internal inventions and acquisition of intellectual property.

-We are initially targeting applications in data communications and telecommunications markets and are exploring other applications that include automotive/LIDAR, sensing, displays etc., for our polymer technology platform.
+We are initially targeting applications in fiber optic data communications and telecommunications markets and are exploring other applications that include automotive/LIDAR, sensing, displays etc., for our polymer technology platform.
 Our goal is to have our unique polymer technology platform become ubiquitous.